 Stafford Loans for graduates are fixed-rate Direct Unsubsidized Loans.
 For graduate school, students can borrow $20,500 per year, and the aggregate limit is $138,500.
 This aggregate limit does also include any Stafford Loans one has used as an undergraduate.

-The interest rate for Direct Unsubsidized Loans disbursed between July 1, 2018, to June 30, 2019, and used for graduate or professional school borrowers is 6.6% APR.
+The current interest rate for Direct Unsubsidized Loans used for graduate or professional school borrowers is 6.6% APR.

 There is an origination fee of just over one percent when a student borrows under the Stafford Loan program.
 Repayment for the Stafford Loan begins six months after someone graduates or is enrolled less than half-time.